pychuang/ll-api/doc/source/guide-participant.rst

 #.
 Obtain queries
 #.
 For each query, obtain a doclist, a list of candidate documents
 #.
 For each document in these doclists, obtain the content of the documents
-	(if any, Seznam only provides feature vectors as part of the doclist).
+	(if any, some uses cases such as Seznam only provides feature vectors as part of the doclist).
 #.
 Create runs, using your ranking algorithm.
 #.
 Upload runs
 #.
 Wait a while to give users a change to interact with your run
 #.
 Download feedback
 #.
 Potentially update your run and repeat from 5.

+Examples that implement the above steps are included in the code repository which can be found here: http://git.living-labs.net/ll-api/

 .. _run: